moleculerjs/site/source/docs/0.13/services.md

     actions: { ... }
 };
 ```

-> The `metadata` is transferred among other nodes, you can access it via `$node.services` on other nodes.
+> The `metadata` is also obtainable on remote nodes.
+It is transferred during service discovering.

-## Properties of `this`
+## Properties of Service instances
 In service functions, `this` is always pointed to the Service instance.
-It has some properties & methods which you can use in your service functions.
+It has some properties & methods what you can use in your service functions.

 | Name | Type |  Description |
 | ------- | ----- | ------- |